 Projects he has led have helped BBVA’s Innovation Center to create a range of urban data driven services that were taken from initial research to successful market entry, enabled Audi to develop a range of products around privacy for their future cars and helped the VW Future Center through a range of speculative products to explore the changes in our expectations on future products once ‘everyday AI’ becomes embedded in our lives.

 Prior to his independent consulting activities he has worked for renown agencies such as Artefact, Antenna Design, ReD Associates and IDEO.

-Next to his consulting activities, he teaches the class 'Future (Im)perfect' in the MFA Interaction design program at New York City’s School of Visual Arts.
-Together with the students, the class develops new methods that utilize design to encourage discourse around the social and ethical consequences of today’s emerging technologies entering our everyday lives.
+Next to his consulting activities, he teaches the class 'Future (Im)perfect' at New York City’s School of Visual Arts as well as Parsons School of Design.
+In the class - together with the students - he develops new methods that utilize design to highlight the social and ethical implications of today’s emerging technologies entering our everyday lives.